Upgrade your website with cohesive IM and Live Chat strengths

 • Connecting to the right department

-Pro tip: Brands need to ensure that they are able to meet customer queries faster by the right team and by persuading their prospects that your products/services are easier to use.
+Brands need to ensure that they are able to meet customer queries faster with the right team and by persuading their prospects that your products/services are easier to use.

-Discovering customer pain points impact both your sales and marketing strategy.
-The sales team identifies the pain points so to tailor their pitch and present the products as the right solution.
-And marketers want to understand these pain points so that they can advertise their solution effectively in an appealing way.
+Discovering customer pain points impacts both your sales and marketing strategy.
+The sales team identifies the pain points so as to tailor their pitch and present the products as the right solution.
+And marketers want to understand these pain points so that they can advertise their solutions effectively in an appealing way.

 It is very important to discover exactly what your customers want.
 Conducting a qualitative market study includes mapping customer journeys and evaluating data regarding customer pain points.
 Some vital steps for conducting research are: